 takes only two arguments: db

 .
-Inside the function, you use convenient and descriptive field names to provide the arguments to db.add_user()
+Inside the function, you use convenient and descriptive field names to provide the arguments to db.add_client()

 Reading Tabular Data From Files and Databases

-A quite common use case for named tuples is to use them to store database records.
+A great use case for named tuples is to use them to store database records.
 You can define namedtuple

-classes using the column names as field names and retrieve the data from the rows in the database to named tuples.
+classes using the column names as field names and pull the data from the rows in the database into named tuples.
 You can also do something similar with CSV files.

-For example, say you have a CSV file with data regarding the employees of your company, and you want to read that data into a suitable data structure for further processing.
+For example, say you have a CSV file with data about your company’s employees and want to read that data into a suitable data structure for further processing.
 Your CSV file looks like this:

 name,job,email